 |Heartthrob Eddie Condon, jazz legend|

-One bright spot during all this was Jessie’s daughter Annie Carroll Debrow, who had turned out to be a well-adjusted, lovely young girl, probably due to the influence of Ollie’s sister Gertrude who raised her.
-Ann, as she preferred to be called, entered a beauty tournament as Miss San Antonio and got her picture in the papers.
-Flo Ziegfeld took notice of her, probably due to Jessie’s influence, offering Ann a spot in one of his shows as “Jessie Reed, Jr.” but Ziegfeld died before the deal was finalized.
+One bright spot during all this was Jessie’s daughter Annie Carroll Debrow, who had turned out to be a lovely young girl.
+Ollie’s sister Gertrude helped raise her.
+Annie entered a beauty tournament in Galveston as Miss San Antonio and got her picture in the papers.
+At 15 she was appearing as "Jessie Reed, Jr." in a Southern tour of "Rio Rita" and eloped with one of its actors, Elwood Brown.
+They were married in Hattiesburg, Mississippi on January 21, 1929.
+The marriage didn't last long.
+The 1930 census shows her back at home with Gertrude in San Antonio, listed as "divorced."
+Flo Ziegfeld took notice of her, probably due to Jessie’s influence, offering Ann a spot in one of his shows, but Ziegfeld died before the deal was finalized.
 The Shuberts contacted her in 1933, eager to work with her.
-But in 1937 Ann married George F. Keene, Jr., an army officer and she put her theater career on hold.
-Keene was the son of a popular San Antonio drug store owner.
-Ann settled down to a quiet life in San Antonio, modeling occasionally for department stores.
+But perhaps she had lost the acting bug.
+In 1937 Annie married George F. Keene, Jr., an army officer and son of a popular San Antonio drug store owner.
+Annie settled down to a quiet life in San Antonio, modeling occasionally for department stores.

 |Daughter Annie Carroll Debrow, 1928|

-Things were no better for Ollie Debrow, who had succumbed to heroin addiction, after his second wife, Ardy Strickland, died suddenly.
+Things were no better for Ollie Debrow, who had succumbed to heroin addiction.
+After his second wife, Ardy Strickland, died suddenly, Ollie descended even lower.
 As the glory days of burlesque waned, he was reduced to playing in shooting galleries where, one observer said, “customers brought salami sandwich lunches and threw peanuts at the actors.”
 He overdosed in 1937 in a flophouse in Houston.